smcclab/smc-course/_workshops/08-synthesis-and-sampling-2.md

   offsets) from a single audio file? what does "composing" look like under this constraint?

-- what are the _roles_ in a group AVD collaboration, anyway? are there any new roles in your group music-making which didn't even exist in your week 5 collaboration?
+- what are the _roles_ in a group diary collaboration, anyway? are there any new roles in your group music-making which didn't even exist in your week 5 collaboration?